OSC/summer-institute-base-web-app/docs/BLENDER.md

 Now that we can submit jobs, step 6 adds an image carousel to the `get /projects/:name` page so that users can see the output of the render job.

-We're going to use the [Bootstrap carousel] library to show the images on the page in a visually pleasing way.
+The official solution uses the [Bootstrap carousel] library to show the images on the page in a visually pleasing way.

 To complete this step we need to
   * Find all the images on the backend server